Batman: Endgame

-"Batman: Endgame" is a six-issue comic book story arc first published by DC Comics in 2014, featuring the fictional superhero Batman.
+"Batman: Endgame" is a six-issue comic book story arc first published by the comic book publishing company DC Comics in 2014, featuring the fictional superhero Batman.
 Set after the events of Batman Eternal, the story involves the return of Batman's arch-enemy, the Joker, following his disappearance in the 2012 story arc "Death of the Family".

 Publication history

 Written by Scott Snyder with art by Greg Capullo, "Endgame" was first printed in October 2014, in Batman #35.
 The Joker's role as the story arc's central villain was not announced, and was detailed only in the issue's final pages, revealing the character would return to comics for the first time since his disappearance at the end of the "Death of the Family" (DotF) story arc in 2012, also written by Snyder.
 Snyder described "Endgame" as the concluding chapter of his Joker story, initially set up in "Zero Year" with a possible origin for the New 52 Joker, and continued with "Death of the Family" highlighting how Joker initially found meaning in his relationship with Batman.
-Endgame details how Joker reacts to Batman's perceived betrayal of their dynamic.
-Snyder said, "So this is really sort of the Joker saying, 'I once found meaning in our relationship and your relationship to your rogues.
-Now I think you've betrayed that, and it's time for me to just burn everything down.'
-So I guess that's where I'm coming from with this."
+"Endgame" details how Joker reacts to Batman's perceived betrayal of their dynamic.
+Snyder said: "So this is really sort of the Joker saying, 'I once found meaning in our relationship and your relationship to your rogues.
+Now I think you've betrayed that, and it's time for me to just burn everything down'.
+So I guess that's where I'm coming from with this".
 The story was planned in part from the conclusion of Snyder and Capullo's work on "Death of the Family", and Snyder wanted to convey the message that Joker and Batman's bond had been broken, by having the Joker turn Batman's closest allies against him, the Justice League.
 "Endgame" celebrates the 75th anniversary of Batman and the Joker's debut and is designed as a transitional story that will alter the status quo of the Batman universe so that Snyder and Capullo can explore new elements afterwards.